yoyooyooo/some-stars/README.md

 *   [insin/nwb](https://github.com/insin/nwb) - A toolkit for React, Preact, Inferno & vanilla JS apps, React libraries and other npm modules for the web, with no configuration (until you need it)

-*   [star7th/showdoc](https://github.com/star7th/showdoc) - ShowDoc is a tool greatly applicable for an IT team to share documents online一个非常适合IT团队的在线API文档、技术文档工具

 *   [klaudiosinani/signale](https://github.com/klaudiosinani/signale) - Highly configurable logging library

 *   [Modernizr/Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.